alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ```

 By keeping the state private and forcing you to use `Match`, the compiler ensures you *always* handle the error case.
 You cannot access the success value without providing a plan for the error.

+Also avoid adding helper methods like `ValueOrThrow()`.
+They encourage you to ignore the error case, which defeats the purpose of the `Result` type.

 With `Result<TSuccess, TError>`, the error is part of the type, so you’ll usually surface it at the edge (UI, logs, HTTP response, etc.) via `Match`.